Krish948/IronVault/README.md

 # IronLock Vault

-A comprehensive desktop vault application with advanced encryption, two-factor authentication, and enhanced search capabilities.
+A comprehensive desktop vault application with advanced encryption, two-factor authentication, and enhanced search capabilities, etc.

 ## Table of Contents